Synchronization (computer science): Requirements

-Minimizing synchronization
+Minimization

 One of the challenges for exascale algorithm design is to minimize or reduce synchronization.

 Synchronization takes more time than computation, especially in distributed computing.
 Reducing synchronization drew attention from computer scientists for decades.
 Whereas it becomes an increasingly significant problem recently as the gap between the improvement of computing and latency increases.
 Experiments have shown that (global) communications due to synchronization on distributed computers takes a dominated share in a sparse iterative solver.
-This problem is receiving increasing attention after the emergence of a new benchmark metric, the High Performance Conjugate Gradient(HPCG), for ranking the top 500 supercomputers.
+This problem is receiving increasing attention after the emergence of a new benchmark metric, the High Performance Conjugate Gradient (HPCG), for ranking the top 500 supercomputers.

-Classic problems of synchronization
+Problems

 The following are some classic problems of synchronization: